Vikramōrvaśīyam: In popular culture

 Kanjibhai Rathod directed Vikram Urvashi, a 1920 Indian silent film adaptation; this was followed by Vishnupant Divekar's Urvashi in 1921.

+Vikrama Urvashi is a 1940 Indian Tamil-language film directed by C. V. Raman based on the play.

 In 1954, Madhu Bose made an Indian Bengali-language film adaptation titled Vikram Urvashi.
-Vikrama Urvashi is a 1940 Indian Tamil-language film directed by C. V. Raman based on the play.

 The story of a nymph marrying a noble-born human and leaving her celestial home has been used in 1957 Tamil film Manalane Mangayin Bhagyam.